WINTER IN GALWAY

 After all that gallivanting, you’ll be just about ready to collapse.
 Thankfully, Galway’s got accommodation offerings that will have you feeling right at home as soon as you step foot inside the door.
 Salthill is home to The NEST Boutique Hostel, where you can choose from a range of private rooms, en suite or dorm rooms to share with fellow travellers alongside chill out spaces, a fully equipped guest kitchen, laundry facilities, free car parking and a complimentary brekkie all while fitting any budget.
 Moving closer to the city centre, the four star House Hotel is located just a stone’s throw from the buzzing Quay Street, boasting one of Galway’s premiere cocktail bars and an extremely trendy lounge.

 If you want to escape from the chaos of the city, Slieve Aughty Centre in Loughrea offer a fabulous overnight experience.
 Whether you choose from the Eco Lodge, camping or glamping facilities, you’re sure to enjoy maximum comfort.
-Moving from the outskirts to the very epicentre of it all, Hotel Meyrick is right in the middle of the madness.
+Moving from the outskirts to the very epicentre of it all, The Hardiman Hotel is right in the middle of the madness.
 Facing onto Eyre Square, which will be a sea of festive delights, all the action of the city is on your doorstep.
 This four star hotel is the height of elegance, combining Victorian grace with that good old Irish hospitality – you’ll feel just like royalty.